SilverEzredes/SERENA-Bot/README.md

  - Join message

 ## To Do:
- - Mod requests system
+ - Change the burrito commands.
+ - MH Orange embed bar.

 ## Credits:
-SilverEzredes#4826 for the amazing image assets
+WillyJL#3633 for his amazing coding skills.